geopython/pycsw/docs/installation.rst

 Running on WSGI
 ---------------

 pycsw supports the `Web Server Gateway Interface`_ (WSGI).
 To run pycsw in WSGI mode, use ``csw.wsgi`` in your WSGI server environment.
+**NOTE:** mod_wsgi supports only the version of python it was compiled with.
+If the target server already supports one or more WSGI applications, pycsw will need to use the same python version.
+WSGIDaemonProcess <https://code.google.com/p/modwsgi/wiki/ConfigurationDirectives#WSGIDaemonProcess> provides a python-path directive that may allow a virtualenv created from the python version mod_wsgi uses.

 Below is an example of configuring with Apache:

 .. code-block:: none